mattzeeee/TextInformationSystemsCourseProject/README.md

 ## Install instructions
 To install all required libraries we assume that users have a recent install of the Anaconda distribution with Python <=3.7 <br>
-If you run into trouble feel free to contact use (preferably Matthias: mrumpf2@illinois.edu)
+If you run into trouble feel free to contact use (preferably Matthias: mrumpf2@illinois.edu) Instructions for windows users (for other OS adapt accordingly)
 * copy / clone the project repository to your working directory e.g.:  C:\UIUC\TextMining\FinalProjectSubmission
 * Open Anaconda Navigator and create a new python 3.7 environment
 * Install and open the Anaconda App "cmd prompt", check that the newly created environment is activated